vmware-tanzu/velero/site/content/docs/main/image-tagging.md

 `velero/velero:<SemVer>`

 Velero follows the [Semantic Versioning](http://semver.org/) standard for releases.
-Each tag in the `github.com/vmware-tanzu/velero` repository has a matching image, e.g. `velero/velero:v1.0.0`.
+Each tag in the `github.com/vmware-tanzu/velero` repository has a matching image, `velero/velero:v1.0.0`.

 ### Latest